atropos-null/LS/py109/py109_studyguide.md

 But wait!
 There's more!
 There are frozen sets!

-A **frozen set** is an immutable version of a regular set.
+3. **frozen set** is an immutable version of a regular set.
 Once created, you cannot modify its contents - no adding, removing, or changing elements.
 Frozen sets are significant because their immutability makes them hashable, which means:

 Key Characteristics​: